YC-Markus/code-for-DDDM/README.md

 # Code for DDDM

-This is the code for paper *A Dual-domain Diffusion Model for Sparse-view CT Reconstruction*
+This is the code for paper *A Dual-domain Diffusion Model for Sparse-view CT Reconstruction* The pre-processing code and MATLAB fan2parallel code will be released later.

 ## Installation SUM